 The demand for STEM careers

 It is projected that by 2020, according to the U.S. Bureau of Labor Statistics (BLS), a 34% increase in professional, scientific, and technical services employment will take place.
 If the demand is there, it should result in higher wages.
-That’s how supply and demand works on the job market.
+That’s how supply and demand work on the job market.

 STEM jobs make a difference in our society no doubt, be it medical advances, energy conservation efforts or practical solutions to mechanical engineering.
-We’re living in the time of greatest expansion in STEM since the Cold War, when the US and the Soviet Union both actively encouraged students to go into these fields to expand the military-industrial complex.
+We’re living in the time of greatest expansion in STEM since the Cold War when the US and the Soviet Union both actively encouraged students to go into these fields to expand the military-industrial complex.
 Today, with globalization, there’s a new drive to create advances in technology, medicine, transportation, food production, and infrastructure.

 The major research universities have known this for years, but even smaller liberal arts colleges are beginning to realize that if they want students who will graduate to jobs, pay back their student loans, and give donations as successful alumni, they need to build up their STEM programs.